 Virtually everything on American Airlines was sold out.
 They didn’t have anything that would get me home same day – and I’d started out leaving my room at 4:30 a.m.
 A little while later one seat opened on a Miami – Austin flight that would see me home after midnight after an 8 hour delay.
 I called back to get that flight added to my reservation.

 I did see a United Airlines flight that would work and cut my delay in half.
 The agent didn’t proactively offer to put me on another airline.
 But I didn’t push for it because I worked on another plan.
 There was a United departure from San Juan that American wouldn’t be willing to put me on because it was an illegal connection, 44 minutes international-to-domestic.
 I was going to go for it.

 United wanted 73,000 miles for the only available first class seat San Juan – Houston with the connection from Houston to Austin in coach.
 But I have a large United balance, and I didn’t want to spend the cash for a fully refundable ticket.
-I knew that if I didn’t make the flight I could still cancel the award and get my miles back by paying a penalty.
+I knew that if I didn’t make the flight I could still cancel the award and get my miles back.
 I booked through the app.
 And I was off.

 I would have a 44 minute connection, meaning I’d be landing right as my United flight began to board.
 Really I’d have 29 minutes, since I’d need to be on board 15 minutes before departure in order to not lose my seat.
 And I was wearing loafers when I’d need to corner like I was on rails.